How to Prepare for Your Branding Session |

 I want your photos to be timeless, and I want the main focus of your photos to be your face and expression.
 Here are some things that can work against those goals and that are best to avoid...

 Trendy/fad clothing (will look dated in a few years).
-Neon/florescent/bold colours (these colors can reflect back onto your skin and face).
-Words, logos or graphics.
+Any outfits that make you feel self-conscious, uncomfortable or that don't fit properly.
+Neon/florescent/bold colours (these colors can reflect back onto your skin and face or onto others).
+Words, logos or graphics of any size.
 Sport watches (e.g. Fitbit).
 Hair ties on wrists.
 Pinstripes.
 Overly revealing tops or too short bottoms.
-Skinny shoulder straps or strapless tops/dresses.
+Skinny shoulder straps.
 Baggy or skin-tight clothing.
-Any outfits that make you feel self-conscious, uncomfortable or that don't fit properly.
+Turtlenecks (hides the neck).
 Cargo shorts or pants.
 Flip flops.
 Running shoes.
-Big hoop earrings (can be distracting).
 Chipped nail polish or dirty nails.
 Pet hair on clothes.
-Worn items with tears or a lot of lint.
-Phones or masks showing in pockets.
+Worn items with tears, stains or a lot of lint.
+Phones, masks or wallets showing in pockets.

 Hair & makeup

 Treat yourself and use a professional if you can, but it's definitely not required!
 Hair that looks like it can move when you move look great and natural.
+Common hairstyles include leaving your hair down, loosely curled, half up half down and a loose, side braid.
 Be aware of flyaways - flexible hold hairspray can help.

 For branding photos, the goal is still to look like yourself, but your best self!
 Use makeup to add some color (20% heavier than usual works better for photos), foundation and concealer as needed, and powder to help prevent shine (oil-absorbing sheets are great to have on hand).
 Bring makeup for touch-ups.
 The goal is fresh and natural.
 If you want to keep it simple, just apply a natural lip color and mascara.
 False lashes photograph well.
 Painted nails (toes, too, if you're wearing sandals!) and French manicures add the perfect detail.